a20351766/udo.1.4.0/integration/README.rst

 and run faster.)

 The "integration/" directory contains tests that will use multiple components from this repository.
-These tests include ensuring that transactions move through the Fabric system correctly.
+These tests include ensuring that transactions move through the UDO system correctly.

 The "integration/chaincode" directory contains the different chaincodes that are currently available for use in these tests.